Though, I am still a Nadal fan:)

 As Shyam moved his eyes from Mala to Biju, his expression of hatred slowely turned to be of being ashamed.
 Grandma now understood what had was happening.
 With her eyes watery now, she turned her gaze again towards the sky, hoping to unite with her husband soon.

 Kenji is a librarian, living in clean house stacked with books.
-He has been attempting suicide for some time but something or the other always saves him or rather something always happens just before he is about to commit.
+He has been attempting suicide for some time but something or the other always saves him or rather something always happens just before he is about to commit it.
 Then one day as he’s about to attempt another suicide, he witnesses an accident of a girl named Nid.
-He then lands up in the hospital while helping her sister Noi and then eventually at Noi’s home.
+He then lands up in the hospital, while helping her sister Noi, and then eventually at Noi’s home.
 And there begins a small friendship, which distracts Kenji from his habitual attempts of suicide as he ends up spending few days at Noi’s place.

 The most sublime thing about The Last Life in the Universe is its pace.
-Even when suicide almost is a daily chore, three people are killed just like that, fourth one dies in an accident, life is unhurried at best there.
-Things move as if in unison, even while they are opposite.
+Even when suicide almost is a daily chore, three people are killed just like that, fourth one dies in an accident, yet life is unhurried at best there.
+Things move as if in unison, even while they are moving towards opposite ends.
 While Kenji is a cleanliness freak, Noi’s place just has a look of abandonment.
 Kenji is Japanese and Noi a Thai, with none knowing more than a word or two of each other’s language.
 Even the English they speak is broken.
 Noi slowly turns into Nid and then back to Noi again.
 One scene Kenji is caught for murder that he did commit and the next we see him back to Noi in Japan.
-Things do move but it all very calm and quite, it’s not even that there is an underlying stretch of restrain that may break everything if something is disturbed.
-It’s just like dripping in abandonment, something almost that someone may feel if he’s the last life in the universe.
+Things do move, but it’s all very calm and quite, it’s not even that there is an underlying stretch of restrain which may break everything if something is disturbed.
+It’s just like dripping in abandonment, something that someone may feel, if he’s the last life in the universe.

 One of the plights that existentialism as a philosophy has endured over time is multiple interpretations as well as multiple meanings.
 One of the main reason is that though the term was coined in 20th century, it was then pinned on the works of some previous philosophers who wrote about some questions and problems that it sought to answer.No one really knows how much those philosophers would have ascribed to it.
 One pretty apparent example is Camus, who many a times is associated with existentialism, owing to certain similar problems that he sought to address, but never really propagated it.
 So much so that he even openly refused the connection.